 Counselling And Psychotherapy

 I am often asked what the difference is between counselling and psychotherapy.
-Counselling deals with issues that are immediate and require, perhaps, six to ten weekly sessions.
+Counselling deals with issues that are more immediate and may require fewer sessions to address.
 Psychotherapy is more long-term and looks at issues that are more deep-rooted in the past which are affecting our present.

 cara-counselling-counselling-and-psychotherapy